-The Waimakariri District Council is pleased to present this draft of Our District, Our Future - Waimakariri 2048 - District Development Strategy.
-It marks an exciting and very important milestone in planning for the long term growth and form of our District.
-This document is for the community to comment on - your thoughts, and the resulting final Strategy, will provide the framework for how we respond to Waimakariri's anticipated growth over the next 30 years.
+The Waimakariri District Council is pleased to present Our District, Our Future - Waimakariri 2048, District Development Strategy.
+It marks an exciting and very important milestone in planning for the long-term growth and form of our District.
+It provides the framework for how we respond to Waimakariri's anticipated growth over the next 30 years.

 The Waimakariri District is one of the fasting growing districts in the country.
-About 57,000 of us currently call this District our home and by 2048 our population may approach 97,000.
-This means we need to accommodate approximately another 15,000 houses, with their consequent effect of needing to plan for good infrastructure, community facilities, green spaces, business land and town centres which will fulfil a growing community's needs and expectations.
-All the while, we need to ensure we safeguard our natural environment and protect our people from risks associated with natural hazards.
+About 60,000 of us currently call this District our home and by 2048 our population may approach 97,000.
+This means we need to accommodate approximately another 15,000 houses, with their consequent effect of needing to plan for good infrastructure, community facilities, green spaces, business land and town centres which will meet a growing community's needs and expectations.
+All the while, we need to ensure that we safeguard our natural environment and protect our people from risks associated with natural hazards.

 We want to make sure our District continues to be a place where people want to be and one that offers the 'very best of town and country' into the future.
-Accordingly, this draft Strategy proposes some general residential growth directions for our main towns, considers some options for how we manage living and non-agricultural business activities in the rural area in the future, and provides the platform for how we meet the needs of our people through community facilities, infrastructure and connections.
-It also proposes general areas where we might expand our stock of business land in the longer term and provides some guidance for the planning of our town centres.
+Accordingly, this Strategy sets some general growth directions for our main towns, gives the context for how we manage living and non-agricultural business activities in the rural area in the future, and provides the platform for how we meet the needs of our people through community facilities, infrastructure and connections.
+It also sets out general areas where we might expand our stock of business land in the longer term and provides some guidance for the planning of our town centres.

-This draft Strategy is underpinned by expert advice, technical information, and importantly, what you have told us in the months leading up to now about what you value about our District and what you wish to see changed or improved.
+This Strategy is underpinned by expert advice, best practice information, and importantly, what you have told us about what you value about our District and what you wish to see changed or improved.
 We are deeply thankful for your contribution and thoughts to get us to this point.
-We now hope you will tell us if we have got it right in this draft Strategy.